terreng/simple-web-server/www/src/docs/options.md

 - Type: number 1 - 65535
 - Default: `8080`

-Port that server is accessible on
+Port that the local web server is accessible on.
+Access the website at `http://localhost:[PORT]`.

 ### Accessible on local network